Aaradhyaisworking/100-days-of-code/README.md

 Following course of Angela Yu titled 100 days of code

 Day-1
-Today we worked on band name generator
+Today we worked on band name generator.
+I learned about Python concepts such as printing, input handling, variables, string concatenation, and formatting to create a functional and user-friendly program.it takes input from users and creates a name for the band.

 Day-2
 Today we worked on Tip calculator project.This project helps in  understanding of f-strings, mathematical operations including PEMDAS( Parentheses, Exponents, Multiplication and Division, and Addition and Subtraction), data types, and type conversion.
 It takes inputs from user  for bill amount , tip percentage and number of people splitting the bill . it calculates the amount and splits it equally.
 Once completed, you will have a useful tool to split bills among friends accurately.

 Day-3
-Today we worked on Treasure island project.
+Today we worked on Treasure island project.Developed a simple Choose Your Own Adventure game using conditional statements.
+Learned to handle user input case sensitivity with the lower() function.
+Utilized multi-line strings with triple single quotes for ASCII art.
+Applied escape characters to include quotes within strings correctly

 Day-4
-Today we worked on the game named Rock, Paper ,Scissors.
+Today we worked on the game named Rock, Paper ,Scissors.This project explains concepts such as lists, randomization, variables, input handling, and conditional logic.
+Mapping out the logic with a flow diagram can be helpful.
+The Rock, Paper, Scissors project involves user input, random computer choice, and logic to determine the winner.
+Testing and debugging throughout development helps catch errors early and ensures correct program behavior.

 Day-5
 Today we worked on